 Once again, Mercedes and Hamilton had caught out Red Bull and Verstappen with superior strategy, but the fact that Verstappen was constantly making Hamilton and his team think out of the box to win showed the development of Verstappen from a hot-headed arrogant driver to a mature and aggressive one.

-In a season where Red Bull seemed to have the superior power unit and slowly began to run away with the titles, came Hamilton and Verstappen’s greatest on-track battle till date.
+In a season where Red Bull seemed to have the superior power unit and slowly began to run away with the titles, came Hamilton and Verstappen’s first major on-track collision.

 At his home Grand Prix, Hamilton qualified on pole, but Formula One’s new format of Sprint Qualifying meant that he would have to take the Sprint race win to start at the top of the grid on Sunday.
 Verstappen, who qualified P2, attacked the Brit right off the line, taking the lead and holding onto that lead for 17 laps to start P1 for Sunday’s feature race.